jorainer/metabolomics2023/abstract.md

 The RforMassSpectrometry initiative aims to develop an efficient, thoroughly documented and stable infrastructure for mass spectrometry (MS) data analysis.
-As part of this initiative, a growing ecosystem of R software packages was and is being, developed covering different aspects of metabolomics and proteomics data analysis.
+As part of this initiative, a growing ecosystem of R software packages was and is being developed covering different aspects of metabolomics and proteomics data analysis.
 To avoid the aforementioned problems open shared development, documentation, support and stability are emphasized.